kubrajuhar/Three-Tier-Web-App-on-AWS-EC2/README.md

 Deploy a classic web / app / DB tier architecture with high availability, using Amazon EC2, an Application Load Balancer (ALB), Auto Scaling, Amazon RDS, and a VPC with public/private subnet separation.

 1.2 Tech Stack\
-•Networking: Amazon VPC with public and private subnets across two Availability Zones\
+• Networking: Amazon VPC with public and private subnets across two Availability Zones\
-•Presentation tier: Application Load Balancer (ALB)\
+• Presentation tier: Application Load Balancer (ALB)\
-•Application tier: Amazon EC2 instances managed by an Auto Scaling Group (ASG)\
+• Application tier: Amazon EC2 instances managed by an Auto Scaling Group (ASG)\
-•Data tier: Amazon RDS (MySQL), Multi-AZ subnet group\
+• Data tier: Amazon RDS (MySQL), Multi-AZ subnet group\
-•Region: eu-north-1 (Stockholm), Availability Zones eu-north-1a and eu-north-1b\
+• Region: eu-north-1 (Stockholm), Availability Zones eu-north-1a and eu-north-1b\

 1.3 Security Model\
 Security group chain: alb-sg (0.0.0.0/0 → 80/443) → app-sg (only from alb-sg) → db-sg (only from app-sg).
 Each tier only accepts traffic from the tier directly above it  never a raw IP range for internal traffic so EC2 instances can be replaced by Auto Scaling without breaking any rule.